Does Claude Store Your Conversations?

 The Exception: Safety-Flagged Conversations

 There is one caveat that applies even when you have opted out, and even under a Zero Data Retention arrangement.
-If a chat is flagged by Anthropic's automated trust-and-safety systems, Anthropic may retain the inputs and outputs for up to two years, and safety-related classifications longer still.
+If a chat is flagged by Anthropic's automated trust-and-safety systems, Anthropic may retain the inputs and outputs for up to two years, and the trust-and-safety classification scores for up to seven years.
+As set out above, flagged material may also still be used for model improvement even if you opted out.

 What About Uploaded Files?